 A more detailed account of the Jobabo massacre is contained in my book Black British Migrants in Cuba: Race, Labor, and Empire in the Twentieth-Century Caribbean, 1898-1948.
 To learn more about race and politics in Cuba during the first half of the twentieth century, including the PIC, you can consult the books by Aline Helg, Our Rightful Share: The Afro-Cuban Struggle for Equality and Alejandro de la Fuente, A Nation for All: Race, Inequality, and Politics in Twentieth-Century Cuba.
 On the diplomatic relations and political and economic interests between Britain, Cuba, and the United States, learn more from the book by Christopher Hull, British Diplomacy and US Hegemony in Cuba, 1898-1964.

-Jorge L. Giovannetti-Torres prepared this entry for the Zinn Education Project This Day in History series.
+Jorge L. Giovannetti-Torres, associate professor of Sociology at the University of Puerto Rico, prepared this entry for the Zinn Education Project This Day in History series.